armory/minnaker/guides/add-kubernetes-cluster.md

 This will create the service account (and namespace, if applicable), and the ClusterRoleBinding, then create the kubeconfig file with the specified name.

-Copy this file from your local workstation to your Mini-Spinnaker VM.
+Copy this file from your local workstation to your Minnaker VM.
 You can use scp or some other copy mechanism.

 ## Add the kubeconfig to Spinnaker's Halyard Configuration

-On the Mini-Spinnaker VM, move or copy the file to `/etc/spinnaker/.hal/.secret` (make sure you are creating a new file, not overwriting an existing one).
+On the Minnaker VM, move or copy the file to `/etc/spinnaker/.hal/.secret` (make sure you are creating a new file, not overwriting an existing one).

 Then, run this command: